 Relying on a sound protection of personal data is an element of freedom, which can, in turn, better enable endeavours for professional, personal and economic development, both for individuals and groups.
 In particular, new technologies representing a chance for developing countries, it is equally important that their development goes together with the necessary safeguards.

-The Council of Europe Data Protection Convention is a unique instrument due to its international and binding nature; it can provide a worldwide basis for the harmonisation of data protection legislations and enables the participation of developing countries in this work of fundamental importance.
+The Council of Europe Data Protection Convention is a unique instrument as it is the only legally binding multilateral instrument in the area of the protection of privacy and personal data; it can provide a worldwide basis for the harmonisation of data protection legislations and enables the participation of developing countries in this work of fundamental importance.
+With 55 members and 36 observers, it expands on all continents and provides for a principle-based framework for the protection of individuals’ privacy and personal data and a viable forum for cooperation to supervisory authorities.

 The FCNM is a comprehensive treaty designed to protect the rights of persons belonging to national minorities.
 Parties to this Convention undertake to promote the full and effective equality of persons belonging to minorities in all areas of economic, social, political and cultural life together with the conditions that will allow them to express, preserve and develop their culture and identity.
 An independent and impartial Advisory Committee prepares an opinion on the implementation of the FCNM by the parties, based on which the Committee of Ministers adopts recommendations to the parties.

-The ECRML aims to protect and promote the use of regional or minority languages in all spheres of public life, notably in the areas of education, administration, public services, the judiciary, media, cultural activities and facilities, economic and social life and trans-frontier exchanges.
+The ECRML aims to protect and promote the use of regional or minority languages in all spheres of public life, notably in the areas of education, administration, public services, the judiciary, media, cultural activities and facilities, economic and social life and cross-border exchanges.
 The Charter contributes to the maintenance and development of Europe’s cultural wealth and traditions, and stresses the values of cultural diversity and multilingualism.
 The languages of indigenous peoples are covered by the Charter.
-An independent Expert Committee publishes a report on the implementation of the ECRML by the parties, based on which the Committee of Ministers adopts recommendations to the parties.
+An independent Committee of Experts publishes an evaluation report on the implementation of the ECRML by its States Parties, based on which the Committee of Ministers adopts recommendations to the parties.
+Following a reform in 2019 to strengthen the Charter's monitoring mechanism, States Parties to the Charter must now, inter alia, present to the Council of Europe a comprehensive periodical report on the application of the treaty every five years and then two and a half years thereafter information on recommendations for immediate action.
+Further changes were introduced via the above-mentioned reform.

 The Council of Europe Recommendation CM/Rec(2010)5 of the Committee of Ministers to member States on measures to combat discrimination on grounds of sexual orientation or gender identity is a unique instrument which identifies very specific measures to ensure full respect for LGBT persons, promote tolerance towards them and ensure that victims have access to legal remedies.
-Through its cooperation activities, the Sexual Orientation and Gender Identity Unit addresses issues related to hate crime and hate speech against LGBTI persons, homophobic and transphobic violence and bullying, multiple discrimination, legal gender recognition of transgender persons, as well as protection of intersex children, and has helped improving the legal framework, practices and policies of the member States that seek its expertise.
+In 2019, the Council of Europe carried out a comprehensive review of the implementation of the Recommendation by member States and the report is available on the SOGI Unit’s web site.
+In addition, in 2021, a thematic review dedicated to legal gender recognition in Europe was conducted.
+In 2020 and 2021, the Unit also organised regular exchanges between the European Network of Governmental LGBTI Focal Points and the Council of Europe Committee on Anti-Discrimination, Diversity and Inclusion (CDADI) in order to discuss policy developments to improve the implementation of Recommendation (2010)5.
+Through its cooperation activities, the Sexual Orientation and Gender Identity Unit (SOGI Unit) addresses issues related to hate crime and hate speech against LGBTI persons, homophobic and transphobic violence and bullying at schools, multiple discrimination, legal recognition of same-sex couples, legal gender recognition of transgender persons, inclusive employment, LGBTI asylum seekers, as well as protection of intersex children, and has helped improving the legal framework, practices and policies of the member States that seek its expertise.

-The Council of Europe’s Intercultural Cities programme supports local authorities in preventing and combating discrimination in all areas of life by encouraging more open, inclusive institutions, neighbourhoods, schools, enterprises, and public space as well as by combatting prejudice and stereotypes via the pioneering anti-rumours approach.
+The Council of Europe’s Intercultural Cities programme supports local authorities in preventing and combating discrimination in all areas of life by encouraging more open, inclusive institutions, neighbourhoods, schools, enterprises, and public space as well as by combatting prejudice and stereotypes via the pioneering anti-rumours approach which is being applied by more than 50 cities.

 The Council of Europe Strategy on the Rights of Persons with Disabilities - Human Rights: A Reality for All (2017-2023) aims to achieve equality, dignity and equal opportunities for persons with disabilities.
 This requires ensuring independence, freedom of choice, full and active participation in all areas of life and society.
 The Strategy addresses a number of areas covered by the SDGs, notably equality, inclusion and accessibility, acting as an implementing tool, at regional level, of the United Nations Convention on the Rights of Persons with Disabilities.